irissorg/writing-analysis-in-social-care/content/10 Writing as a process that supports analysis/index.md

 Intuition is the process that happens when we draw on our experiences, recognising cues in a situation, spotting patterns and then building a narrative about what is going on.
 Using our experience to inform judgement is of course a very useful aspect of our professional practice, but challenges can pop-up when we need to demonstrate why we know what we know.

-Unexplored intuition can be a vehicle for bias, informed by our life experience, and our culture.
+Unexplored intuition can be a vehicle for bias, informed by our life experience, and our cultural backgrounds.
 Everybody has bias; we need to be constantly examining how these elements of decision making impact on our written analysis.

 By maintaining a healthy curiosity about your own intuition and cultural assumptions, you will be well placed to write thoughtful written analysis.
 Openly exploring what you don’t know about a written hypothesis can help you build anti oppressive practices into your written analysis.